Fox Life

-Fox Life is an international pay television network, launched by the Fox Networks Group in 2004.
-The network has been discontinued in several markets over time, and is currently active in the Middle East, Bulgaria, Portugal, the Balkans and India.
+Fox Life, now rebranded as Star Life and FX Life, was an international pay television network, launched by the Fox Networks Group in 2004.
+The network has been discontinued in several markets over time.

 The network's scheduling has varied with each version, ranging from traditional entertainment programming, including television series, sitcoms and movies, among others, original programming in certain regions, and instructional and aspirational reality television on some other variations; in North America for instance, the network carried mainly Spanish language dubbed versions of American reality shows and instructional programming.
 The channel has been owned by International Operations division of The Walt Disney Company since March 2019.

 History

-Fox Life first launched in Italy on May 13, 2004, Portugal on May 19, 2005, and in Bulgaria on September 8, 2005.
+Fox Life was first launched in Italy on May 13, 2004, in Portugal on May 19, 2005, and Bulgaria on September 8, 2005.
 For Latin America, it started in July 2006, when it was launched in Brazil.
 The channel also has versions in other countries around Europe.
-It launched in the Netherlands and Flanders on September 7, 2008.
+It launched in the Netherlands and Flanders on September 7, 2009.
 Fox Life launched in the United States on November 4, 2013.

 Flemish version

-As of 22 November 2011 Fox had to change the programming for Fox Life in Flanders due to television rights issues in Belgium.
-From then on a separate Flemish version was airing in Belgium.
+As of 22 November 2011, Fox had to change the programming for Fox Life in Flanders due to television rights issues in Belgium.
+From then on, a separate Flemish version was airing in Belgium.
 It used to air the Dutch version.
-The provider of satellite television in the Netherlands, Canal Digitaal, had to replace Fox Life by the Finnish version as well because it shared the Fox Life feed with the Belgium provider of satellite television, TV Vlaanderen Digitaal.
+The provider of satellite television in the Netherlands, Canal Digitaal, had to replace Fox Life with the Finnish version as well because it shared the Fox Life feed with the Belgium provider of satellite television, TV Vlaanderen Digitaal.

 Launch in Southeast Asia

-On October 1, 2017, Hong Kong and Southeast Asian version of Star World was rebranded to Fox Life.
+On 1 October 2017, the Hong Kong and Southeast Asian version of Star World was rebranded to Fox Life.

 Rebranding/closing in Europe

-From 22 September 2015 Fox Life has been replaced by 24Kitchen for satellite viewers in the Netherlands.
+From 22 September 2015, Fox Life has been replaced by 24Kitchen for satellite viewers in the Netherlands.
 The Finnish Fox Life was rebranded as Fox.

 Fox Networks Group Benelux announced that Fox Life would officially close in the Netherlands on December 31, 2016.

 Rebranding/closing in Latin America

-On 27 November 2020 Fox announced that they would be renaming the Fox branded channels in Latin America to Star Life on 22 February 2021.
-The networks closed on 31 March 2022 along with the American version.
+On 27 November 2020, Fox announced that they would be renaming the Fox branded channels in Latin America to Star Life on 22 February 2021.
+The networks closed on 31 March 2022, along with the American version.